 Put simply, a chinchilla needs a diet designed and intended for a chinchilla.

-How much different can rabbit food possibly be?
+How much different can chinchilla vs rabbit food possibly be?

-Why is feeding your chinchilla rabbit food or rabbit pellets such a big deal and something that should be avoided for your chinchilla?
+Is feeding your chinchilla rabbit food really such a big deal and something you need to avoid?

 Luckily, I plan to answer those common questions in today’s post.

 The rest of this post will explain why rabbit food and rabbit pellets are not your best option for ensuring the proper diet and long, healthy lives for your chinchilla.